 - Carbonates of beryllium and Aluminum are unstable.

 Uses of Alkaline Earth Metals

-It occurs naturally in many forms as marble, limestone, chalk, coral calcite etc. The pure form is made by:
+It occurs naturally in many forms as marble, limestone, chalk, coral calcite, etc. The pure form is made by the following steps:

 - Finally, precipitating the calcium carbonate by the addition of ammonium carbonate.